jecnua/opentofu-aws-kubernetes/modules/kubernetes/README.md

 ## TODO

+- Create a NAT if the user doesn't pass it
+- Create a IGW if the user doesn't pass it
+- Make the route optional of they don pass the IGW
+- Make the route optional of they don pass the NAT
 - Push networking routing outside the module
 - Export the information needed to create a target group outside the module
 - move from launch configuration to launch template